 I’m dead serious.
 Usually I get commissioned for a consult or editing and I’m ambivalent on what I’m doing, I’m meh about it.
 Not my thing, doesn’t interest me, couldn’t care about anything other than the pay.
 But this one is different; it’s the first time I’ve ever been truly ENTHUSIASTIC about what I do and the role I play in something.
 The acting is superb, the audio effects are astounding for what amounts to a one-woman sound team, and the writing is tense, gripping, and exciting.

 What’s it about?
 It’s about an old-timey radio horror show, but also about the trials of old age.
 It’s about madness, and a conspiracy, and the occult.
 It’s about a fickle deity and the performers she has dance before her like puppets.
 And it’s also really, really damn funny in spots.

 I’ll have a proper review of the first season up in time, but really, this show NEEDS more exposure.
 So go check it out, right now.
 You owe it to yourself, as much as I owe it to my patrons.

-prince-ichi asked: Brony = Girl Gamer.
+prince-ichi said: Brony = Girl Gamer.
 Enough said.